 Drivers may be distracted by other vehicles on the roundabout and will likely be accelerating away; they will not expect to come across a person walking across the road.
-If it is a two lane roundabout exit it is all the more hazardous for the poor pedestrian-cyclist.
+If it is a two-lane roundabout exit it is all the more hazardous for the poor pedestrian-cyclist.

 The section goes on with even worse advice:

-‘If you decide to ride round keeping to the left hand lane you should be aware that drivers may not easily see you, and take extra care when cycling across exits.
+‘If you decide to ride round keeping to the left-hand lane you should be aware that drivers may not easily see you, and take extra care when cycling across exits.
 You may need to signal right to show you are not leaving the roundabout’.

 So when turning right at a roundabout a cyclist should stay in the left lane as they go past exits to their left and hope that by sticking out their right arm as they cross the path of exiting vehicles they will somehow avoid a collision.

-Better advice would surely be to approach the roundabout in the right hand lane, to clearly signal right and to stay in the middle of the right hand lane of the roundabout until passing the exit before their turning.
+Better advice would surely be to approach the roundabout in the right-hand lane, to clearly signal right and to stay in the middle of the right-hand lane of the roundabout until passing the exit before their turning.

 But the main thrust of the Highway Code should be directed to motor vehicle drivers.
-It is they who usually cause accidents involving cyclist at roundabouts and it is their actions that need to be policed.
+It is they who usually cause accidents involving cyclists at roundabouts and it is their actions that need to be policed.

 The Code is again woefully inadequate in the guidance it gives to these other road users:

-‘Watch out for and give plenty of room to…cyclists…who may stay in the left hand lane and signal right if they intend to continue round the roundabout.
+‘Watch out for and give plenty of room to…cyclists…who may stay in the left-hand lane and signal right if they intend to continue round the roundabout.
 Allow them to do so.’

-What is required instead is a recognition that cyclists are entitled to be in the right hand lane, and that they will be travelling slower than motorised traffic; and also a requirement that drivers give priority to them on a roundabout, and do not overtake them.
+What is required instead is a recognition that cyclists are entitled to be in the right-hand lane, and that they will be travelling slower than motorised traffic; and also a requirement that drivers give priority to them on a roundabout, and do not overtake them.

 This guidance should be mandatory (‘you must give priority to a cyclist on a roundabout’), so at least when a cyclist is knocked off by an inconsiderate driver they have the cold comfort of knowing the driver will be liable in a civil claim.